 Investing in a corset is like picking a best friend that helps keep you healthy and fit every day.
 Surely, you will want this bond to last but regular use can take a toll on it and make the material wither over time.
-Unlike other undergarments that you can throw in the washing machine and expect to be good as new, your waist trainer will need more patience and better care.
+Unlike other undergarments that you can throw in the washing machine and expect to be good as new, your waist corset will need more patience and better care.
 In order for your core trainer to last long and be fully maximized, it is important to properly wash, dry, and store it.

 How to properly wash and dry your compression band

 The only way we recommend washing it is by hand and then air dry.
 This ensures it is delicately handled and will not break like it most likely would in a machine washing and dryer.

 Step 1: Fill a basin with lukewarm water and mild cleanser.
 Note: hot water can damage the material.

 Step 2: Let it soak for 5 minutes, making sure the entire garment is wet.